 Who Made It?

-Fenno was a Ute Indian artist who was active during the late 1800s.
+Fenno was a Ute artist who was active during the late 1800s.
 He was hired, or commissioned, to paint these scenes of the Ute Bear Dance and Sun Dance by the owners of a trading post in Myton, in northwestern Utah.

 What Inspired It?

 The two lines of male and female dancers in the middle of the painting are performing the Bear Dance, one of the oldest Ute ceremonies, held in the spring when bears come out of hibernation.
 The Ute people believe their ancestors were bears.
-According to Ute tradition, the bear possess magical powers and is the wisest animal.
+According to Ute tradition, the bear possesses magical powers and is the wisest animal.
 The Bear Dance is performed to awaken the bear from hibernation so the animal/ancestor can lead the people to gather roots, nuts, and berries.

 Louis Fenno painted these scenes in great detail, portraying everything from the items of clothing worn by the dancers to the construction of the Sun Dance enclosure.
 His painting style is both individualistic and culturally accurate.